back

 Typing People and Media

-Though Neurotyping is fundamentally a thought categorization system, it is nonetheless used as to categorize people.
+Though Neurotyping is fundamentally a thought categorization system, it is nonetheless used to categorize people.
 This comes with some obvious difficulties, because people are complicated.
 Of course, people are ultimately the thing we want to understand, so we try our best.

 The most simple, naive way of typing a person is with a point on the chart.
 This point acts as a general, approximate description of the way you tend to think.
 Finding an exact point is difficult, so we usually just find the best-fitting category.
 I, for example, label myself as an Overseer, or alternatively, a Conceptopologist.